-A. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet or bedroom)?

-If you have answered yes, please describe the changes which you have made:

-(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?

-If you have answered yes, the relevant documents will be needed by the purchaser, and you should give them to your solicitor as soon as possible for checking.

-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent can arrange to obtain them.

-B. Have you had replacement windows, doors, patio doors or double glazing installed in your property?

-If you have answered yes, please answer the three questions below:

-- (i) Were the replacements the same shape and type as the ones you replaced? - (ii) Did this work involve any changes to the window or door openings? - (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):
+ıf yoı u have answered yes, please describe the changes which you have made: L id you obtain planning permission, building warrant, completion certificate and other ents for this work? - u have answered yes, the relevant documents will be needed by the purchaser and you should go to your solicitor as soon as possible for checking. f yo u do not have the documents yourself, please note below who has these documents and your solic tor or estate agent can arrange to obtain them. lave you had replacement windows, doors, patio doors or double glazing installed in your perty? f yo u have answered yes, please answer the three questions below: i) Were the replacements the same shape and type as the ones you replaced? (ii) (iii) Did this work involve any changes to the window or door openings?
+Please describe the changes made to the windows doors, or patio doors (with approximate 111) dates when the work was completed):